moonpie57

 This part focuses on everything the user interacts with directly.
 Front-end development includes coding the website's layout, content, and interactivity using HTML, CSS, and JavaScript.

 The back end refers to the server side of the website.
 It handles data processing, user authentication, and content management.
-Technologies like PHP, Python, Ruby, or Node.js are commonly used for back-end development.
+Technologies like Go, PHP, Python, Ruby, or Node.js are commonly used for back-end development.
+Go is our choice for high availability APIs and services that need to scale efficiently.

 For dynamic websites (e.g., e-commerce), a database is integrated to store user data, products, orders, etc. Popular databases include MySQL, PostgreSQL, and MongoDB.